 Having long held a fascination for new music, he has performed premieres of more than fifty new works for viola, most of which were commissioned by or written for him.
 His solo CD, Viola Aotearoa, featuring music for viola by New Zealand composers, was released in 2002 on the Atoll label.
 His playing on this disc was described in The Strad as “brilliant and differentiated.”
 As a member of the contemporary music duo The Irrelevants, he and saxophonist Carrie Koffman have commissioned and premiered many new works.
 Their “excellent playing” of several new works in a New York recital was noted in The Strad, and their recordings, including a CD, entitled Dialogues, can be heard on Spotify.
 The Chihara Trio, with Anthony Costa, clarinet, and Enrico Elisi, piano, performed its New York debut recital at Weill Recital Hall at Carnegie Hall in March 2010, in which, according to the New York Concert Review, “Deighton’s technical aplomb and precision were very impressive.”

 He has been associated with a number of music festivals, including most recently, the Halcyon Music Festival in Portsmouth, New Hampshire, and the Festival Internacional Sesc de Música (Brazil); and the International Musical Arts Institute in Fryeburg, Maine, which he served for a time as artistic director.
-Other festivals at which he has appeared include the Killington Music Festival (VT), the Pierre Monteux Festival (ME), the Gold Coast Music Festival (CA), Music at Penn’s Woods (PA), the Dublin International Symphonic Festival (Ireland), the Adam New Zealand Festival of Chamber Music, the ASM Festival (Panama), and Rencontres Musicales Internationales des Graves (France).
+Other festivals at which he has appeared include the Killington Music Festival (VT), the Pierre Monteux Festival (ME), the Gold Coast Music Festival (CA), Penn’s Woods Music Festival (PA), the Dublin International Symphonic Festival (Ireland), the Adam New Zealand Festival of Chamber Music, the ASM Festival (Panama), and Rencontres Musicales Internationales des Graves (France).

 Publications & Presentations